apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 - __decimal__: The decimal symbol to use for parsing and formatting. _(String)_
 - __grouping__: The grouping symbol to use for parsing and formatting. _(String)_

-If there is an error obtaining the pattern, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.PATTERN\_ERROR`.
+If there is an error obtaining the pattern, then the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.PATTERN\_ERROR`.

-`options.type` can be 'decimal', 'percent', or 'currency'.
-The default options are `{type:'decimal'}`.
-The `options` parameter is optional.
+The `options` parameter is optional, and default values are:

+    {type:'decimal'}

+The `options.type` can be `decimal`, `percent`, or `currency`.

 Supported Platforms
 -------------------